 This is my second chevron blanket that I have ever made.
 I just love how they both turned out.
 If you would like to see my very first chevron blanket, you can find that here.
 It has a lovely country look and starts off with a peak.
 However, the blanket that I have done here starts off with a valley.

-Both Chevron Patterns have such a lovely look to them.
+Both Chevron Patterns and Ripple Patterns have such a lovely look to them.

 Just timeless beauty.